Get to Know Your Gut: What Are Probiotics?

 What Probiotics Should I Take + Where to Buy Probiotics

 So what’s a girl to do?
-Nutrition experts (including me!) agree that one of the most efficient and impactful ways to bring balance to the digestive tract is to add good bacteria with a probiotic, like Renew Life Ultimate Flora Probiotics, which restores good bacteria by delivering tens of billions of cultures and multiple probiotic strains (including scientifically studied Bifidobacterium and Lactobacillus strains) to help you achieve good health from the inside out.
+Nutrition experts (including me!) agree that one of the most efficient and impactful ways to bring balance to the digestive tract is to add good bacteria with a probiotic, like Seed’s Daily Synbiotic that’s actually backed by science (a synbiotic is a combination of probiotics and prebiotics–prebiotics are a special form of dietary fiber that act as a fertilizer for the good bacteria in your gut).

 The result?
+Statistically significant improvements in multiple markers of gastrointestinal health (like relieving intestinal discomfort, hard stools, bloating, and pain), cardiovascular health, and dermatological health.
+What does this mean in real life?
 Better digestive and immune health, meaning less bloating, more regular bowel movements, clearer skin, more balanced hormones, improved mood, more energy, weight loss and more.

-I also love that there’s no refrigeration required, meaning it’s easy to travel with and remember to take every day.’
+I also love that there’s no refrigeration required, meaning it’s easy to travel with and remember to take every day.
+(It’s totally a myth that probiotics have to be refrigerated.)

 Have you found better health by taking probiotics?
 I’d love to hear your story, so please share in the comments below!